rukasakurai/python-apim-client-sample/README.md

 `python -m unittest discover -s tests`

 ## Forking this repository
-You will need to set up GitHub Action secrets for the Actions to function properly https://github.com/rukasakurai/python-apim-client-sample/actions
+You will need to set up GitHub Action secrets for the GitHub Actions to function properly https://github.com/rukasakurai/python-apim-client-sample/actions

-Testing check URL mechanism: https://incorrect.url